Building Community | People First Language

 In the precedent setting Roncker case, the school psychologist testified under oath that Neill Roncker and others (like Aaron) had such low IQs “they wouldn’t know the difference between sitting next to a real person or sitting next to a rock.”
 So segregating them in separate schools with their own kind would make no difference.
 She considered their education a waste of school resources.
 Many people still agree with her.

 So, I feel strongly People First language is important.
 Aaron is a person first.
 Others can give him labels.
-Some are medical and diagnostic but others are cultural: brother, son, uncle, friend, neighbor….
+Some are medical and diagnostic but others are cultural: brother, son, uncle, cousin, friend, neighbor, patient, consumer, ….

 This has nothing to do with wishing Aaron was cured.
 This is not denying the “autistic” culture.
 This has nothing to do with “disability pride.”
 It has everything to do with survival.